Chapter 5 : Indigenous Ways of Knowing

 Indigenous peoples have been and are leaders of climate action; their role in monitoring climate change impacts and the environmental effects on traditional lands and waters play a critical part in our fight against climate change.
 There is a great deal that we can learn from how Indigenous peoples have lived sustainably with the Land for many years.
 They have adapted by travelling throughout their Land in search of food and other resources depending on the seasons.
 We need to listen carefully to better understand the value of Traditional knowledge and its contribution to sustainability and planning for the future.
 Indigenous communities have their own experts, elders, knowledge keepers and ways of knowing; their knowledge is an essential resource for learning how to adapt to climate change.
 We need to value what they can bring to the climate conversation and actively seek it to guide us.

 Watch Norma’s Story an animated true tale of the profound effects of climate change on the environment, culture and food security on the people and wildlife of the Arctic.
-What happens when we do not respect the land, the environment?

 This step is designed to encourage students to integrate and synthesize key ideas.
 When students make connections and see relationships within and across lessons, this helps them to solidify knowledge and deepen understanding.

 Teachers will assess learning at different points throughout the inquiry using multiple methods.
-The following assessment provides an alternative evaluation method to standard to standard quizzes and tests, that can be used after consolidation or at any point in the lesson to check for understanding.
+The following assessment provides an alternative evaluation method to standard quizzes and tests, that can be used after consolidation or at any point in the lesson to check for understanding.